Last updated on September 18th, 2022 at 08:55 am

 But how exactly do call/put options payout?

 Call options payout when the underlying security rises above the predetermined price or strike price before expiry.
 On the other hand, put options earn money when the asset price falls below the agreed-upon price before the expiration date.

 You can make money on the puts or calls that you purchased by exercising them or by selling them prior to the expiration date.
 Most people who trade options will want to simply sell their options for a profit so they will never exercise them.

 So your profit is made when you sell the call or put at a higher price than what you paid.

 In this article, you will find more information on how you can make money with both call and put options.
-If you want to learn more about option trading you should look at the most popular books about that by clicking here.

 How To Make Money With Call/Put Options

 Options typically payout at expiry if the strike price is above or below the market (depending on whether you bought calls or puts).
 However this is only true if you hold the option’s until expiration.

 You can also make money with options by simply buying and selling them long before they expire.

 Whatever the prevailing market conditions, asset prices are dynamic, always in constant motion.
 Fortunately, there is always an options strategy to leverage the movements.
 Let’s explore these strategies a bit further.